solids4foam/solids4foam/tutorials/solids/linearElasticity/flatEndedRigidIndenter/README.md

 ## Tutorial Aims

-- Demonstrate a contact problem between a rigid and deformable body;
+- Demonstrate the analysis of a contact problem between rigid and deformable bodies.
-- Compare the accuracy of a solid model against the available analytical solution.
+- Determine the accuracy of the solver for a contact problem by comparing its predictions with an available analytical solution.

 ---

 ## Case Overview

-A rigid flat-ended indenter is pressed onto an elastic-half space, as shown in Fig. 1.
-The elastic half-space is modelled as finite, with dimensions $$2H \times H$$, with Young’s modulus $$E = 200$$ GPa and Poisson’s ratio $$\nu= 0.3$$.
-The problem is solved by assuming a plane stress state and a 2D model with unit thickness.
+This case consists of a rigid flat-ended indenter pressed onto an elastic-half space (Figure 1).
+The elastic half-space is modelled as finite, with dimensions $$2H \times H$$, a Young’s modulus $$E = 200$$ GPa and a Poisson’s ratio $$\nu= 0.3$$.
+The problem is solved by assuming a plane stress state and a 2-D model with unit thickness.
 The top surface of the rigid indenter has a prescribed vertical displacement $$u_z = 0.0967$$ mm corresponding to vertical force $$F_z = 10 000$$ N (see Eq (4)).
 The bottom surface of the finite half-space is held fixed (zero displacement).
 The contact between the punch and the elastic half-space is modelled as frictionless.

 <div style="text-align: center;">
   <img src="./images/flatEndedRigidIndenter-geometry.png" alt="Image" width="300">